 William Klein did not need to send me a card with his phone number on it.
 He was a photographic god and he was shooting very few stills.
-William Klein was at that time a filmmaker who exhibited and sold his stills archive.
+Klein was at that time a filmmaker who exhibited and sold his stills archive.
 He rarely added to that archive, he was therefore not on the commissioning circuit and therefore un-contactable unless you knew someone else who had his number.
-Fortunately Robin Muir the then picture editor on Vogue had a number for Klein but he also had a warning.
-I forget now the exact words he used but they were definitely to the effect that Klein wasn’t easy.
+Fortunately, Robin Muir then picture editor on Vogue had a number for Klein but he also had a warning.
+Now I forget the exact words he used but they were definitely to the effect that Klein wasn’t easy.

-The next step was to give the people who were in charge of La, La, La Human Steps Klein’s phone number and let them arrange the time and place for the shoot.
-I was involved no more and I heard no more from either of them until I received a call from the Human Steps people.
+The next step was to give the people who oversaw La, La, La Human Steps Klein’s phone number and let them arrange the time and place for the shoot.
+I was involved no more, and I heard no more from either of them until I received a call from the Human Steps people.
 The shoot had gone well but they had been threatened with being arrested along with Klein for creating a public disturbance on the Paris Metro.
 Evidently Klein’s idea for the shoot was to take the whole troupe of physical theatre dancers onto the Metro, to take over a carriage and to have the dancers throw themselves around the carriage, hang from the ceiling and in general turn an afternoon metro carriage into a moving, underground performance space.
 The prints that arrived from Klein within a few weeks confirmed everything I had been told and they were pure Klein.
 I loved them and evidently so did he because they appeared in his 1994 book In and Out of Fashion as well as in an issue of Tatler.

-Perhaps to tie in with the launch of the book (my memory is good but not that good!) later that year it was announced that Klein would be coming to London as some of his work and films were going to be exhibited at what was then one of the few gallery’s for photography in London, Hamilton’s.
-The chance to meet him was too important to pass up for myself and a number of photographers I knew in London at the time.
-This was an age before the many photographic talks, debates and festivals of today.
+Perhaps to tie in with the launch of the book (my memory is good but not that good!) later that year it was announced that Klein would be coming to London as some of his work and films were going to be exhibited at what was then one of the few galleries for photography in London, Hamilton’s.
+The chance to meet him was too important to pass up for myself and a few photographers I knew in London at the time.
+This was an age before the many photographic talks, debates, and festivals of today.
 Klein had not been heard of for years and the opening night of the show was a major event in the photographic calendar for that year.

 It is a Thursday evening in 2012.
 I am sitting dressed in black tie at the Sony World Photo Awards dinner.
 Why? because Klein is about to be presented with an award, an outstanding contribution to photography award.
 I am on a table next to his, and I can see that his seat is empty.
 The various awards are awarded but there is no sign of Klein, until just before the final presentation to Klein himself.
-It is at this point that a stooped, white haired figure is shuffled in from the side of the stage clutching a walking stick.
-He is carefully positioned in the seat reserved for Klein.
+It is at this point that a stooped, white-haired figure is shuffled in from the side of the stage clutching a walking stick.
+He is carefully positioned in the seat reserved for him.
 I wonder who it is until the penny slowly sinks.
 It’s Klein.

 The fifteen years or so since we last met and spoke suddenly seem to be very long indeed.
-Of course I expected Klein to have aged just as I certainly have but I did not expect such a fierce figure to have become such a shadow of his former self.
+Of course, I expected Klein to have aged just as I certainly have but I did not expect such a fierce figure to have become such a shadow of his former self.
 I was shocked, upset and I left.
 The following day I had arranged to meet with Klein.
 To talk to him about his work and discuss his feelings, opinions and beliefs on photography and filmmaking today.
 I had been looking forward to the verbal jousting we had always engaged in but now I was just fearful of the kind of conversation we would have.
 Seeing him so frail had made me realise just how many years had passed since we last spoke.
 I arrived early as I always do to ensure that my head was right and grabbed a coffee and a comfy seat to await my meeting.
-The minutes ticked by, a member of his entourage apologised that my pre-arranged time for the meeting to start had passed.
+The minutes ticked by a member of his entourage apologised that my pre-arranged time for the meeting to start had passed.
 I said it was not a problem.
 Time passed.
-Again an apology was offered.
+Again, an apology was offered.
 Time passed.
 Another apology was offered.
 Even more time passed and now it was over an hour since our meeting was meant to begin.

-Finally two members of his team appeared in front of me to apologise for the final time and to inform me that Klein had fallen asleep and that there would be no meeting today.
+Finally, two members of his team appeared in front of me to apologise for the final time and to inform me that Klein had fallen asleep and that there would be no meeting today.
 In a way I was relieved.
 I had already decided that the meeting was a mistake.
 The Klein I had seen the night before was not the one I wanted to speak with, I would find it too sad.
 I said my goodbyes and left.
-As days passed I wrestled with my decision to not push for another meeting with Klein.
-I wanted to hear what he had to say about photography and filmmaking today but I had feared that he would not be able to do this.
+As days passed, I wrestled with my decision to not push for another meeting with Klein.
+I wanted to hear what he had to say about photography and filmmaking today, but I had feared that he would not be able to do this.
 A fellow journalist, who I respect, had spoken with Klein recently and reported back that his conversation had gone exactly the way that I feared mine would.
 But I couldn’t get rid of the feeling that I had ‘chickened out’.
 I felt that I had to give it one more go.

-I took a risk and rang the number in Paris I had rung all of those years ago (I still use the same Filofax I did then, so I had no difficulty in finding it) when I had tried to get hold of him for the first time.
+I took a risk and rang the number in Paris I had rung all those years ago (I still use the same Filofax I did then, so I had no difficulty in finding it) when I had tried to get hold of him for the first time.
 After a few rings Klein answered the phone.
 His voice was strong exactly as it had always been.
 I introduced myself and tried to remind him of our previous meetings and work together.
 He didn’t remember anything I mentioned.
-He knew nothing of Tatler magazine but the mention of its Conde Nast sent him off once again into a series of remembrances and opinions about them just as he had the very first time we spoke.
+He knew nothing of Tatler magazine, but the mention of its Conde Nast sent him off once again into a series of remembrances and opinions about them just as he had the very first time we spoke.
 He then stopped himself and said that he had people coming and that he was busy.
-I suggested we speak another time and he was non-commital.
+I suggested we speak another time, and he was non-committal.
 I said thanks for sparing the few minutes he had and put the phone down.
 I didn’t ring him back.
 I was happy with the past and with his images.

-But I did go on to YouTube to find some clips from his films, maybe from the influential Who Are You, Polly Maggoo?, the seminal Muhammad Ali: The Greatest, or the anarchic Mr.Freedom.
-I found none of these but I did find an interview with Klein at a Mexican film festival in which he was the Klein I remembered.
-In the interview he fields the interviewers questions with dismissive, raw humour.
+But I did go on to YouTube to find some clips from his films, maybe from the influential Who Are You, Polly Maggoo?
+The seminal Muhammad Ali: The Greatest, or the anarchic Mr.Freedom.
+I found none of these, but I did find an interview with Klein at a Mexican film festival in which he was the Klein I remembered.
+In the interview he fields the interviewers’ questions with dismissive, raw humour.
 He gives insight into his process’s, the social context of his work and how he owes his whole career to the American army.
 It was what I had hoped my interview would be and more.
 It had everything I had hoped to discover and share with you.
 If you want to find William Klein I know where to look.
 Type William Klein Cinema into the YouTube search panel and then click on William Klein Regis Dialogue with Paulina del Paso.
 That’s where you will find William Klein and of course in every image he shot and filmed.

-But to me the spirit of Klein is best summed up in his own words, “I came from the outside, the rules of photography didn’t interest me… there were things you could do with a camera that you couldn’t do with any other medium… grain, contrast, blur, cock-eyed framing, eliminating or exaggerating grey tones and so on.
+But to me the spirit of Klein is best summed up in his own words, “I came from the outside, the rules of photography didn’t interest me… there were things you could do with a camera that you couldn’t do with any other medium… grain, contrast, blur, cock-eyed framing, eliminating, or exaggerating grey tones and so on.
 I thought it would be good to show what’s possible, to say that this is as valid of a way of using the camera as conventional approaches.
 That’s my William Klein.

 © Grant Scott 2012